cultureamp/react-elm-components/readme.md

 ```

 So if you are interested in embedding Elm in something else, do the same trick!
 You can get more complete docs on embedding Elm in HTML [here](http://guide.elm-lang.org/interop/html.html) and JavaScript interop [here](http://guide.elm-lang.org/interop/javascript.html).
 Let the community know if you make something!

+---

+react-elm-components is maintained by the Front End Capability Team at Culture Amp.